wocss/wocss/packages/objects.grid/README.md

 # Cols

+> Object

-The `wocss-objects-cols` module contains cols object, a powerful grid system based on Flexbox.
+The `wocss-objects-cols` module contains cols `object`, a powerful grid system based on Flexbox.

 Install using npm: